ylhs-262912/pydew-valley-uzh/README.md

 > ruff check . # Run linting and perform fixes accordingly, or use '# noqa: <RULE>' followed by a comment justifying why the rule is ignored
 > ```

+## Use of AI
+We do not to use AI for visual and design tasks.

 ## Contributing

 Please check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.